What does this measure?

 Access to the Internet is crucial for households to communicate, search for jobs, complete schoolwork and participate in other important activities like banking, health care access and consumer research.

-Of the comparison counties, Essex and Westchester had the lowest household Internet rate in 2015-19.
-Middlesex and Lake were slightly higher with a rate of 90% for both.
+Of the comparison counties, Essex and Westchester had the lowest household Internet rates in 2017-21.
+Middlesex and Lake were slightly higher with rates of 93% and 92% respectively.

 Internet access questions were not included in surveys until 2013.
 The multi-year figures are from the Census Bureau's American Community Survey.
 The bureau combined five years of responses to the survey to provide estimates for smaller geographic areas and increase the precision of its estimates.
 However, because the information came from a survey, the samples responding to the survey were not always large enough to produce reliable results, especially in small geographic areas.
 CGR has noted on data tables the estimates with relatively large margins of error.
 Estimates with three asterisks have the largest margins, plus or minus 50% or more of the estimate.
 Two asterisks mean plus or minus 35%-50%, and one asterisk means plus or minus 20%-35%.
 For all estimates, the confidence level is 90%, meaning there is 90% probability the true value (if the whole population were surveyed) would be within the margin of error (or confidence interval).
 Data for this indicator is expected to be released annually in December.